Albert Brisbane: Personal life

-In 1877, eleven years after Sarah's death, Brisbane married the 30 years younger Redelia Bates (1842–1943), who had been involved with the National Woman Suffrage Association.
+In 1866 Sarah died.
+Eleven years later, Brisbane married the 30 years younger Redelia Bates (1842–1943), who had been involved with the National Woman Suffrage Association.

 Accusations of bigamy

 The United States Census of 1850 indicates that Albert was living in Bergen County, New Jersey with Lodoiska.
-However, the Census of 1860 reports Albert living in Westchester County, New York with Sarah.
-In the next Census of 1870, Albert was living in Union County, New Jersey, again with Lodoiska.
-Historians conclude that because of overlapping births of children in the two relationships and the corresponding census records, Albert was simultaneously maintaining two separate households with each woman.
+The Census of 1860 reports Albert living in Westchester County, New York with Sarah.
+In the Census of 1870, Albert was recorded as living in Union County, New Jersey, again with Lodoiska.
+Historians conclude that because of overlapping births of children in the two relationships and the corresponding census records, Albert was simultaneously maintaining two separate households, one with each woman.

-After his 1877 marriage to Bates, Albert's brother, George, was so outraged that he wrote an angry letter, which later became public, accusing the couple of bigamy because Lodoiska was still alive and had never obtained a divorce dissolving their common-law marriage.
+After his 1877 marriage to Bates, Albert's brother, George, was so outraged that he wrote an angry letter that later became public, accusing the couple of bigamy because Lodoiska was still alive and had never obtained a divorce dissolving her common-law marriage to Albert.
 In return, Redelia filed a libel suit against George, requesting $50,000 in damages.
-At the same time, Lodoiska filed her own lawsuit requesting a divorce and alimony payments from Albert, of which she eventually prevailed, receiving $25 a week.
+At the same time, Lodoiska filed her own lawsuit requesting a divorce and alimony payments from Albert.
+This suit was successful, and she received $25 a week.